 Why early detection is important

 Many owners mistake early lameness or swelling for an injury and only take their dog to the vet later.
-However, osteosarcoma spreads extremely quickly, so early diagnosis can be life-saving.
-The sooner examinations and treatment begin, the better the chances of slowing disease progression and improving the dog’s quality of life.
+However, osteosarcoma can progress quickly, so early diagnosis can make a meaningful difference.
+The sooner examinations and treatment begin, the better the chances of improving comfort and quality of life.

 Treatment of osteosarcoma in dogs